natelandau/obsidian-vintage-theme/README.md

-# Antique theme for Obsidian.md
+# Vintage theme for Obsidian.md

 - Readability using larger font sizes by default
 - Mixes Serif and Sans-Serif type faces